siriusctrl/UniPublic/ML/week11.md

 - Hidden Markov Models (HMM)

-  - Different possibilities attached to each observation, rather than unique observation per state, which is we only see observations, but we want to know hidden states.
+  - Different possibilities attached to each observation, rather than unique observation per state, which is we only see observations, but we want to evaluate hidden states.

   - ![image-20190616183252663](assets/image-20190616183252663.png)